memo-567/FreshRSS---Auto-Refresh-Extension/README.md

 # Changelog
 1.4 [26/05/2024]
-- Cloned since no longer maintained by Essa Al Awadi
+- Cloned since no longer maintained
 - Adapted to FrshRSS Verison 1.24.0